Weather forecasting for Operation Overlord: Sunday 4 June

-At the 21:00 (9 pm) meeting rain and wind was battering the windows but Stagg said "Gentleman, since I presented the forecast last evening some rapid and unexpected developments have occurred over the North Atlantic".
+At the 21:00 (9 pm) meeting rain and wind was battering the windows but Stagg said "Gentlemen, since I presented the forecast last evening some rapid and unexpected developments have occurred over the North Atlantic".
 With a brief improvement from Monday afternoon the weather would not be ideal but it would do.
 Ramsay made it clear that if Overlord proceeded on Tuesday he would need to issue provisional warnings in the next half-hour, but if they restarted and were recalled again there was no question of continuing on Wednesday.
 Petterssen predicted a 36-hour gap of acceptable weather (some later American accounts ignore the American teams' proposal to go on the 5th, and credit them with seeing the improved weather gap on the 6th).

-Ramsay wrote that "we decided to take a chance and go ahead; while the grounds were not good it seemed to be Tuesday – or not this week at all" and Eisenhower said "I’m quite positive we must give the order.
+Ramsay wrote that "we decided to take a chance and go ahead; while the grounds were not good it seemed to be Tuesday – or not this week at all" and Eisenhower said "I'm quite positive we must give the order.
 I don't like it but there it is.
 I don't see how we can possibly do anything else"; but it was to be confirmed at a last early-morning conference.